hesham-salem/cpp-cheatsheet/README.md

 N::X                        // Name X defined in namespace N
 ::X                         // Global name X

-t.x                         // Member x of struct or class t p-> x                       // Member x of struct or class pointed to by p a[i]                        // i'th element of array a f(x,y)                      // Call to function f with arguments x and y T(x,y)                      // Object of class T initialized with x and y x++                         // Add 1 to x, evaluates to original x (postfix) x--                         // Subtract 1 from x, evaluates to original x typeid(x)                   // Type of x
+p-> x                       // Member x of struct or class pointed to by p x++                         // Add 1 to x, evaluates to original x (postfix) x--                         // Subtract 1 from x, evaluates to original x typeid(x)                   // Type of x